 1. Change the Default SSH Port

-One of the simplest yet effective ways to reduce the risk of automated attacks is by changing the default SSH port from 22
+One of the simplest yet effective ways to reduce the risk of automated attacks is by changing the default SSH port from 22 to a non-standard port.

 Steps to Change the SSH Port: